xarmison/xarmison/README.md

 ###

 <p align="left">I'm a Computer Engineer with a Master's degree in Electrical and Computer Engineering from the Federal University of Rio Grande do Norte.
-Currently working as a Data Scientist, specializing in the Energy, Oil, and Gas sectors.
-Actively engaged in research in the fields of machine learning, robotics, and computer vision.</p>
+Currently working as a Data Scientist and actively engaged in research in the fields of machine learning, robotics, and computer vision.</p>

 ###